emschimmel/bottle/README.md

 You can also start a bulk mode in by using `Enrich data` screen.
 When you use the `use whole file` set to on, it will try to scrape data it doesn't already have for the whole csv file.
 This process will take a lot of time!
 When preparing for a demo, you might want to select a specific range of id's the system has using the `Enrich data` screen to configure the range and or amount the application should retrieve.
 The enrich data process uses a Python multiprocess pool and can only be interrupted by ctr+c twice.
-But be carefull.
-Since this proceess is also writing to disc, the `./config/dump-<tenant>.json` file might contain zero bites when killing the application when the new data is not written, than the scrapped data is gone.
+This process is also writing the `./config/dump-<tenant>.csv` file to disc.
+This file contains the scrapped data and will be read with pandas on load.
 To increase the time between the file saves, you can increase the `save_interval`.
 This number means the amount of ads processed (not counting it's recommendations) before the process saves to file.
 Increasing reduces the io and makes the process faster, but when interupting, more data will be lost.

 When you set the application to `use offline` in the `Config` screen, you will only see adds in the overview it has data for.